-One obvious direction for future consideration is an extension to obtain two-dimensional mirror mode solutions based on a two-dimensional magnetosheath-magnetopause configuration which includes the effects of curvature.
+One obvious direction for future consideration is an extension to obtain mirror mode solutions based on a two-dimensional magnetosheath-magnetopause configuration which includes the two-dimensional plasma flow and the effects of curvature.
 Another important area for further consideration is coupling between the compressional and transverse components of the perturbed magnetic field which becomes essential near the shear Alfvén and slow magnetosonic resonances.
 Because these modes have a real frequency, they can couple strongly with the kinetic Alfvén wave near the location where the real frequency matches the local shear Alfvén resonance frequency which will occur if the background magnetic field rotates.
 Such coupling could lead to enhanced particle transport across the magnetopause boundary layer.